jcoliz/Windows-iotcore-samples/Samples/GpioTestTool/CS/GpioTestToolCS/README.md

 # Control your GPIO lines from the command line

-The Windows Spring 2018 Update now includes the ability to write command-line apps.
+The Windows April 2018 Update now includes the ability to write command-line apps.
 In this sample, we'll show you how to create a command-line app to control the GPIO pins on your Windows IoT Core device.

 ## Usage